2025514764himanshu-sudo1128/2025514764himanshu-sudo1128/README.md

 ## 👨‍💻 About Me

-Electronics and Computer Science Engineering student with a keen interest in learning and applying technical concepts.
+Electronics and Computer Engineering student with a keen interest in learning and applying technical concepts.
 Strong problem-solving mindset with knowledge of electronics, coding, and system design.
 Committed to continuous learning and adapting